-(Part 2 of 9 in Changes and Results)
+(Part 2 of 13 in series, Changes and Results)

 I wandered a haphazard path until I learned some philosophical lessons and made some critical, first changes.
 I tried many different things, keeping what seemed to help and abandoning what did not.
 It is only through hindsight that I can share the things which are the foundations of my progress.

 The first step in my journey was realizing I was unhappy.
 This realization — detecting it, understanding it, believing it, surrendering to it, and finally owning it — was the first piece of bedrock on which I started building.
 I was clearly in a slow, downward spiral, and this realization led me to thrash around trying to change things.

 ( I didn’t find this until years later, but Leo Babauta has a wonderful post about, The Spiral. )